Note: Please see these related intro posts for information about the Times, what we’re doing and why:

 Q: What is your policy on corrections?

 We value getting information right more than we value getting it first.
-But when we do get something wrong, we plan to correct the error as quickly as possible.
+But when we do get something of substance wrong, we plan to correct the error as quickly as possible.
 We’ll also make it clear to readers what we’ve corrected.
 We may also publish clarifications when needed to convey that our word choice or context was not as clear as it should be.

 If a major error is published over social media, we intend to note if we edit original posts where applicable to ensure that any shares are updated with corrected information, or if original posts cannot be corrected, we will send out corrected posts as well.